-One of the challenging tasks while working in project team is to perform necessary connectivity test though services don’t exist.
+One of the challenging tasks while working in the project team is to perform the necessary connectivity test though services don’t exist.

 Well.
 It’s straightforward you can perform telnet but how about when “B” doesn’t have any service running?
 That’s where you need the port listener to help in this situation.

 If you have a similar situation or feel this would be beneficial for you at work, then here are few ways to achieve this in Windows or UNIX platform.

 To create post listener in Windows OS

 To have a port listener on a specific port in Windows, you can use the “Port Listener” utility.